zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to zplugin in the last 90 days.</summary>

+* 03-11-2019
+  - A new value for the `as''` ice – `null`.
+Specifying `as"null"` is like specifying `pick"/dev/null" nocompletion", i.e.: it disables the sourcing of the default script file of a plugin or snippet and also disables installation of completions.

 * 30-10-2019
   - A new ice `trigger-load''` – create a function that loads given plugin/snippet, with an option (to use it, precede the ice content with `!`) to automatically